 Each steam turbine weighs more than 2,500t and is designed to operate for 60 years.
 Heat from the reactor’s primary coolant circuit will be transferred to a secondary circuit to turn water into steam that will drive turbines to generate electricity.

-Its safety features include a containment building and missile shield, and emergency systems include an emergency core cooling system, backup diesel supply, refuelling machine, backup feed water supply, and reactor SCRAM system.
+Its safety features include a containment building and missile shield, while the emergency systems include an emergency core cooling system, backup diesel supply, refuelling machine, backup feed water supply and reactor SCRAM system.

-The nuclear reactor and associated systems, including refuelling machine, diesel backup power supply, steam generators and reactor control systems are accommodated in a single building, whereas the turbo generators are installed in another building.
+The nuclear reactor and associated systems, including refuelling machine, diesel backup power supply, steam generators and reactor control systems, are accommodated in a single building.
+The turbo generators are installed in a separate building.

 Construction of the foundation plate of the reactor building began in October 2008 and was completed in June 2009.